The Most Interesting Bridges in Venice

 Ponte della Costituzione

-Il Ponte degli Scalzi ("The Bridge of the Barefoot") is usually the first bridge you see when exiting the Santa Lucia train station.
-Venetians also call it il Ponte della Stazione or il Ponte della Ferrovia ("The Railway Bridge").
+Ponte degli Scalzi ("The Bridge of the Barefoot") is usually the first bridge you see when exiting the Santa Lucia train station.
+Venetians also call it Ponte della Stazione or Ponte della Ferrovia ("The Railway Bridge").

 The first bridge was designed in 1858 (it was the third built over the Grand Canal at that time), during the Habsburg domination, by an English engineer, to provide access to the recently built train station.
 Since it did not allow the passage of boats due to its low height and, being made of cast iron in an industrial style, did not fit the style of the surrounding buildings, the decision was made to rebuild it.
 It was reconstructed in 1934, from Istrian stone, with a single arch, so that ships could pass underneath it.